NicoJuicy/LearnML/dl/cnn.md

 ## 1. Introduction

-Convolutional Neural Networks (CNN) are everywhere.
-It is arguably the most popular deep learning architecture.
+Convolutional Neural Networks (CNN) are perhaps the most popular deep learning architecture.
 The recent surge of interest in deep learning is due to the immense popularity and effectiveness of convnets.

 The interest in CNN started with AlexNet in 2012 and it has grown exponentially ever since.
 In just three years, researchers progressed from 8 layer AlexNet to 152 layer ResNet.

 CNN is now the go-to model on every **image related problem**.
 In terms of accuracy, they blow the competition out of the water.

-It has also been successfully applied to recommender systems, natural language processing, and more.
+CNN has been successfully applied to recommender systems, natural language processing, and more.

 The main advantage of CNN compared to its predecessors is that it automatically detects the important features without any human supervision.